 Why Are Bowl-lift Mixers More Powerful Than The Tilt-head?

 Have you noticed that the strongest KitchenAid mixers all have something in common?
 They all have bowl-lift style mixing bowls rather than the tilt-head designs!

 The reason for this is actually pretty simple.
 The bowl-lift design provides superior stability to the mixer, this is particularly important when you’re making large batches of dough and batter with a powerful motor.
 Also, the bowl-lift mechanism not only provides superior stability while mixing but also helps to place the bowl in the most effective mixing position.
 This allows the beater to come in contact with the ingredients in the most effective way, allowing for a smoother and better mix.

 If you want to dive deeper into comparing both these KitchenAid designs, be sure to take a read of our tilt-head vs bowl-lift breakdown.

-If you are making small batches of sugary treats, stick to your tilt-head models by all means.
+If you are making small batches of sugary treats, stick to your tilt-head models.
+You don’t need the largest KitchenAid mixer at hand.
 For those who spend a lot of time baking, or enjoying whipping up a thick batter or dough, a bowl-lift machine is probably more your style.

 If you plan to use power-intensive attachments like the slow juicer or food grinder, a bowl-lift mixer is also a good idea here too.